Study guide for the exam#

 To do well on the exam, you should be able to do the following:

-explain to someone without university education
+Explain to someone without university education the following in simple words:

 examine the effect of data rate, packet size, duty cycle to the energy consumption